ZepengW/GMC-Enhance/README_en.md

 - `activeTab`: Required to interact with the current tab when the user invokes the extension UI and for capturing the visible tab for screenshots.
 - `tabs`: Needed to enumerate tabs and message them for media info/control.
-- `storage`: Saves preferences like seek/speed steps, EQ presets, and volume step.
+- `storage`: Saves preferences like seek/speed steps, EQ presets, volume step, and shortcut mappings.